Can I save money by booking a Universal Orlando on-site hotel with the Annual Passholder rates?

 The catch here is that, per Universal policy, your annual pass benefits do not begin until your pass has been activated.
 That means, if you pick up your pass but don’t take it through the turnstiles at least once, you cannot use your pass for complimentary self-parking, discounts on admission tickets and merchandise, etc. (You can see all the Universal Orlando annual pass benefits by clicking here.)

-So how does this pertain to our discussion about Portofino Bay Hotel, Hard Rock Hotel, and Royal Pacific Resort?
+So how does this pertain to our discussion about Portofino Bay Hotel, Hard Rock Hotel, Royal Pacific Resort, Cabana Bay, and Sapphire Falls?
 Well, this is actually a bit of a loophole.
 If you pick up your pass at one of the on-site hotels then go to check-in, you obviously won’t have used it first to go into one of the parks — which means that the pass won’t be activated.
 But it turns out that the Front Desk doesn’t actually have a way of knowing whether or not your pass is activated.
 Because it is unlikely that you would pay for an annual pass and never activate it, the front desk takes it on faith that, sooner or later during your stay, your pass will end up being activated and you will qualify for the annual pass rate.

 That’s a really long way of saying that you don’t have to activate your annual pass before check-in, even though technically you’re not supposed to receive your AP benefits until you’ve done so.
 (For the technically minded, it may be worth noting that since you actually settle your bill when you check-out, and you will have certainly used your pass by then, this isn’t really a loophole.)